-- Fast on the trigger
+- Fast on trigger

-- Fast on the trigger, slow otherwise.
+- Fast on trigger, slow otherwise.

 NOTE: With Dewesoft X, you can trigger from your signals by setting any channel(s) to start and stop recording according to levels.

-Before we explain other functions on the screen above, let's first take a look how to name and save files that will be stored.
+Before we explain other functions on the screen above, let's first take a look at how to name and save files that will be stored.

-For repetitive measurements, we use the Create a multi-file function -
+For repetitive measurements, we use the Create a multifile function.

-Multi file automatically assigns a new file name for each cycle (start) of storage.
+Multifile automatically assigns a new file name for each cycle (start) of storage.
 File names can be either consecutive (such as 0001, 0002, 0003) or by the date and time.

-The criteria for switching to a new files are either the file size or time interval, which can be defined in seconds, minutes or hours.In this case, we may wish to switch the file after reaching absolute time.
+Additionally, you can define how a new file will be created by selecting Make a new file after checkbox.
+The criteria for switching to a new file are either the file size or time interval, which can be defined in seconds, minutes, or hours.

 This can be very useful when acquiring data for longer time periods.
 If we choose to switch the file each hour with absolute time, then the switching will be done exactly on the hour (01:00, 02:00, 03:00...).
-The time will be taken from absolute PC time (or other more exact timing source, if available, as defined in the hardware setup).
+The time will be taken from absolute PC time (or another more exact timing source, if available, as defined in the hardware setup).
 The file switching is done in such a way that no data point is lost in the process.